Brown measure of the sum of an elliptic operator and a free random variable in a finite von Neumann algebra: Addition with a self-adjoint operator

-We apply results in Section \ref{section:Brown-free-additiveBM} to give a new proof for the Brown measure of $x_0+c_t$ and recover a result in our previous work with Ho \cite{HoZhong2020Brown}.
-We then study the Brown measure of $x_0+g_{t,\gamma}$ that extends results by Hall and Ho \cite{HoHall2020Brown, Ho2020Brown} to all twisted elliptic operators.
+We apply results in Section \ref{section:Brown-free-additiveBM} to give a new proof for the Brown measure of ${x}+c_t$ and recover a result in our previous work with Ho \cite{HoZhong2020Brown}.
+We then study the Brown measure of ${x}+g_{t,\gamma}$ that extends results by Hall and Ho \cite{HoHall2020Brown, Ho2020Brown} to all twisted elliptic operators.
+The result about ${x}+g_{t,\gamma}$ in this section is the additive counterparts of the results of Hall-Ho \cite{HallHo2021Brown}.

-\begin{theorem}\cite[Theoorem 3.10]{HoZhong2020Brown} For $\lambda=a+bi\in \Xi_t$, then the Brown measure of $x_0+c_t$ is absolutely continuous at $\lambda$ and the density at $\lambda$ is given by
+\begin{theorem}\cite[Theoorem 3.10]{HoZhong2020Brown} For $\lambda=a+{\i}b\in \Xi_t$, then the Brown measure of ${x}+c_t$ is absolutely continuous at $\lambda$ and the density at $\lambda$ is given by

 which can also be expressed as

 In particular, the density is constant along the vertical directions. \end{theorem} \begin{proof} One can deduce the density formula directly from the general formula in Theorem \ref{thm:BrownFormula-x0-ct-general}.
 We note that